4.4.2 - How to determine them?

 A qualitative uncertainty on GHG emissions, ranging from "Very high" to "Very low"

-A 95% confidence interval, i.e. an interval [Lower Bound; Upper Bound] within which the result has a 95% chance of lying
+A 95% confidence interval, that is an interval [Lower Bound; Upper Bound] in which the result has a 95% chance of lying

 A percentage value, which means that the result is potentially